 Key Insights

-- Do Kwon’s lawyers allegedly argued against SEC’s charges.
+• Do Kwon's lawyers allegedly argue against SEC's charges

-According to Bloomberg report lawyers of Terraform Labs co-founder Kwon Do-Hyung (Do Kwon) has requested that the judge to dismiss the SEC lawsuit.
-They argued on the premise that the regulator’s allegations were untrue.
+According to a Bloomberg report, lawyers of Terraform Labs co-founder Kwon Do-Hyung (Do Kwon) have requested that the judge dismisses the SEC lawsuit.
+They argued on the premise that the regulator's allegations were untrue.

 SEC’s Allegations Against Do Kwon